Who cares that you don’t have the right credentials?

 I said earlier that you have to keep on writing when you’re stuck.
 But that doesn’t mean you have to keep bashing your head against the wall and wishing for a different result.
 Some ideas need to simmer.
 In the meantime, write something else.

 Switching gears means that you might not be working on the thing you started on in the first place, but you’re still producing.
-Practice and discipline.
-These are your best teachers.

 The backstory method

 This one applies to fiction writing.
 Having trouble making a character believable?
 Invent a backstory and write it down.
 Need help asking the right questions?
 Go to one of those free online dating sites and look at the questions they ask of people when creating a dating profile.
 Fill it in.
 The answers you’re being asked are meant to help other people decide if you’re likeable and compatible.
-So this is a good resource if you’re stumped.
+This is a good resource if you’re stumped.

 With a fact-filled backstory (okay, made up facts, but I’m sure you get where I’m going with this), you have new ways to approach your subject and write convincingly.
 After all, you totally know this guy now.